aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/cdr/_index.md

 ﻿---
-title: Convert from CDR to other supported formats using Aspose.Imaging for Java
+title: Convert from CDR(Vector Drawing Image) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/cdr
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from CDR to other formats using Java platform
+description: Aspose.Imaging API can easily convert from CDR(Vector Drawing Image) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from CDR format using Aspose.Imaging for Java" h2="Convert from CDR image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from CDR format using Aspose.Imaging for Java" h2="Convert from CDR(Vector Drawing Image) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from CDR images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from CDR(Vector Drawing Image) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from CDR format to other available formats using Aspose.Imaging for Java.
+A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
+Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
+CDR files can be opened with CorelDRAW as the primary application and can also be converted to other formats such as PDF, JPG, PNG, BMP and AI.
+It can be used for representation of various graphics data like brochures, tabloids, envelopes, and postcards.
+Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}